|

 pictures of the gods they believed ruled in the afterlife.

-3000-1100 BC The Aegean The Minoan culture, on Crete, and the Mycenaeans in Greece brought us frescos,
+The Minoan culture, on Crete, and the Mycenaeans in Greece brought us frescos,

 open and airy architecture, and marble idols.

-Classical Civilizations800-323 BC - Greece The Greeks introduced humanistic education, which is reflected in their art.
+The Greeks introduced humanistic education, which is reflected in their art.

 Ceramics, painting, architecture and sculpture evolved into elaborate, highly